JesseTimonen/AutoClicker/README.md

 # Auto Clicker

-Auto Clicker is an application which automates mouse clicks, this application also supports repeating keyborad patterns.
+Auto Clicker is an application which automates mouse clicks, this application also supports repeating keyboard patterns.
 Hotkey to turn autoclicker on/off is 'PageDown'.